-- 1 The biscuits Croatians put on

-- their Christmas tree are red.

-- 2 They only eat pasta on Christmas Day.
+- 1 Americans put tinsel on the top of the tree. - 1 The biscuits Croatians put on their Christmas tree are red. - 2 They usually eat turkey on Christmas day. - 2 They only eat pasta on Christmas Day.

 Compare Christmas celebrations in Romania to those in the USA and Croatia.
 Write in your notebook.